The new Batman and a few rogues.note Clockwise from bottom left: Inque, a rejuvenated Mister Freeze, Spellbinder, and Shriek.

 Bruce introduces the Royal Flush Gang as old enemies from his own time as Batman, and both he and King refer to previous battles, but they had never previously appeared in any DCAU-production.
 Justice League would later include two iterations of the Royal Flush Gang, with Bruce fighting both versions.
 It also turns out that one of Bruce's past battles with the Royal Flush Gang ultimately led to Terry's birth.

 Max's introduction in the second season.
-She's written as part of Terry's social circle, which is implied to be pretty small, yet she was nowhere in the first season.
+She's written as part of Terry's social circle, yet she was nowhere in the first season.

 Saying Too Much: This is how Terry almost immediately proves that Willie Watt is responsible for the strange occurences at their high school.